mjf1406/report-card-helper/README.md

 ### p0

-- backend: moved pdf generation to the server
 - UX: alert the user if there are no comments in the db
 - UI: somehow show that a student has all fields complete in their card on the `/classes/[classId]` page
 - UI: redesigned `/report`
 - added: a word counter to the skills/habits comments text fields
-- UX: user is no longer alerted that data was saved, but only alerted when the data failed to save
 - PDF: made the subject achievement comments font smaller
 - PDF: made the subject achievement scores font smaller
 - PDF: made the skills scores font smaller